spacedriveapp/spacedrive/docs/product/faq.md

+##  What is it?

+Spacedrive is a cross platform app that allows you to manage files across all devices, drives and clouds at once.
+Check out the [readme](https://github.com/spacedriveapp) for more detailed info.

 ## Can I download it yet?

 Only if you compile it yourself, but it is not stable yet.
 Follow [@spacedriveapp](https://twitter.com/spacedriveapp) for updates!